lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 ## Deployment

-The Workflow Proxy Server is a Java Spring Boot application, built on Java SE 11 (LTS).
+The Workflow Proxy Server is a Java Spring Boot application.
+[See Dependencies.](#dependencies)

 The Maven configuration generates a .war file that can be run standalone (equivalent to a .jar), or deployed to Jetty (tested) or another web application server like Tomcat.